 When the Warning header is present in a SIP 606 or 488 message, the warning code should be examined to determine whether it is reasonable to generate cause value 65.
 This cause value should be generated only if there is a chance that a new call attempt with different content in the Bearer capability information element will avoid the problem.
-In other circumstances the default cause value should be used.
+In other circumstances, the default cause value should be used.

-8.4.5 Gateway-initiated call clearing
+8.4.5 Gateway-Initiated Call Clearing

-If the gateway initiates clearing of the QSIG call owing to QSIG timer expiry, QSIG protocol error or use of the QSIG RESTART message in accordance with ECMA-143, the gateway shall also initiate clearing of the SIP call in accordance with 8.4.1.
-If this involves the sending of a final response to a SIP INVITE request, the gateway shall use response code 480 (Temporarily Unavailable) if optional QSIG timer T301 has expired or otherwise response code 408 (Request timeout) or 500 (Server internal error) as appropriate.
+If the gateway initiates clearing of the QSIG call owing to QSIG timer expiry, QSIG protocol error, or use of the QSIG RESTART message in accordance with [2], the gateway SHALL also initiate clearing of the SIP call in accordance with 8.4.1.
+If this involves the sending of a final response to a SIP INVITE request, the gateway SHALL use response code 480 (Temporarily Unavailable) if optional QSIG timer T301 has expired or, otherwise, response code 408 (Request timeout) or 500 (Server internal error), as appropriate.

-If the gateway initiates clearing of the SIP call owing to SIP timer expiry or SIP protocol error in accordance with IETF RFC 3261, the gateway shall also initiate clearing of the QSIG call in accordance with ECMA-143 using cause value 102 (Recovery on timer expiry) or 41 (Temporary failure) as appropriate.
+If the gateway initiates clearing of the SIP call owing to SIP timer expiry or SIP protocol error in accordance with [10], the gateway SHALL also initiate clearing of the QSIG call in accordance with [2] using cause value 102 (Recovery on timer expiry) or 41 (Temporary failure), as appropriate.

-8.5 Request to change media characteristics
+8.5 Request to Change Media Characteristics

-If after a call has been successfully established the gateway receives a SIP INVITE request to change the media characteristics of the call in a way that would be incompatible with the bearer capability in use within the PISN, the gateway shall send back a SIP 503 (Service unavailable) response and shall not change the media characteristics of the existing call.
+If after a call has been successfully established the gateway receives a SIP INVITE request to change the media characteristics of the call in a way that would be incompatible with the bearer capability in use within the PISN, the gateway SHALL send back a SIP 488 (Not Acceptable Here) response and SHALL NOT change the media characteristics of the existing call.

-9 Number mapping
+9 Number Mapping

-In QSIG, users are identified by numbers, as defined in ECMA-155.
-Numbers are conveyed within the Called party number, Calling party number and Connected number information elements.
-The Calling party number and Connected number information elements also contain a presentation indicator, which can indicate that privacy is required (presentation restricted) and a screening indicator that indicates the source and authentication status of the number.
+In QSIG, users are identified by numbers, as defined in [1].
+Numbers are conveyed within the Called party number, Calling party number, and Connected number information elements.
+The Calling party number and Connected number information elements also contain a presentation indicator, which can indicate that privacy is required (presentation restricted), and a screening indicator, which indicates the source and authentication status of the number.

-In SIP, users are identified by Universal Resource Identifiers (URIs) conveyed within the Request-URI and various headers, including the From and To headers specified in IETF RFC 3261 and the P-Asserted-Identity header specified in IETF RFC 3325.
-In addition, privacy is indicated by the Privacy header specified in IETF RFC 3323.
+In SIP, users are identified by Universal Resource Identifiers (URIs) conveyed within the Request-URI and various headers, including the From and To headers specified in [10] and optionally the P-Asserted- Identity header specified in [14].
+In addition, privacy is indicated by the Privacy header specified in [13].

-This clause specifies the mapping between QSIG Called party number, Calling party number and Connected number information elements and corresponding elements in SIP.
+This Clause specifies the mapping between QSIG Called party number, Calling party number, and Connected number information elements and corresponding elements in SIP.

-A gateway may implement the P-Asserted-Identity header in accordance with IETF RFC 3325.
-If a gateway implements the P-Asserted-Identity header it shall also implement the Privacy header in accordance with IETF RFC 3323.
-If a gateway does not implement the P-Asserted-Identity header it may implement the Privacy header.
+A gateway MAY implement the P-Asserted-Identity header in accordance with [14].
+If a gateway implements the P-Asserted-Identity header, it SHALL also implement the Privacy header in accordance with [13].
+If a gateway does not implement the P-Asserted-Identity header, it MAY implement the Privacy header.